sidcarrollworks/TOOLS/GradientShaderTool/REFACTOR_PLAN.md

 ## Next Priorities:

+1. 🔄 Clean up legacy stores and unused components
+   - ✅ Removed unused CodePanel component
-1. Clean up legacy stores that have been replaced by initializers (when safe to do so)
+   - Continue replacing legacy stores with initializers when safe to do so
+   - Identify and remove any other unused components
 2. Document the new architecture and standard patterns
 3. Implement consistent error handling throughout the application
 4. Complete UI component library with remaining components